SOLD OUT -- but wait list available

 Rob Pirani (NY Harbor & Estuary Program, New York)

-New York harbor and the wider estuary spans two states, a mega-city (>24 million people), and countless jurisdictions of all sorts, federal to state to local to civic.
-It represents a wide range of important ecosystems that are key to the ecological health of the region.
-What are the keys to building successful coalitions of politics, people and science?
+New York harbor and the wider estuary spans two states, a mega-city (>20 million people), and countless jurisdictions of all sorts, federal to state to local to civic.
+Rio de Janeiro, also a mega-city (>12 million) on the Atlantic Ocean, has struggled to navigate a World Cup and Olympics while maintaining livability and ecological health.
+Both comprise a wide range of important ecosystems that are key to the ecological health of the region.
+What are the keys to building successful coalitions of politics, people, and science that produce better cities?

 4. Shouldn’t planners and ecologists talk to each other more?
 Yes.

 Will Allen (planner, Chapel Hill)